Jump to video!

 - 2 eggs

-- 2-3 stalks (50g) Chinese broccoli, thinly slice stems, roughly chop leaves
+- 2-3 stalks (50 g) Chinese broccoli, thinly slice stems, roughly chop leaves

-- 1 ½ tsp sugar
+- 1 ½ teaspoons (7.5 ml) sugar

-- ¼ tsp ground white pepper
+- ¼ teaspoon ground white pepper

 - Chopped cilantro (optional)

-- Lime for serving
+- Lime wedges for serving

 Instructions

-To make quick & easy salted fish:
+To make the salt-cured fish:

-To cook the fish, heat a generous amount of oil in a wok or a saute pan and fry the fish on both sides until golden.
-Do not be worried about overcooking the fish, we want it really thoroughly cooked.
-Once done, remove and drain on paper towel to absorb excess oil.
+Drain the fish on paper towel to absorb excess oil.
 The fish is now ready to be used.
 If not using immediately, store in the fridge.
-The fish will keep in the fridge for a couple of weeks, and the saltier the fish, the longer it keeps.
+The fish will keep in the fridge for at least a week, and the saltier the fish, the longer it keeps.

 To make the fried rice:

-Mats
+Mats says

 This a really easy and tasty fried rice!